Work of the governing bodyWill Bell2021-10-14T10:46:14+01:00

 Standards and Curriculum Committee

 The Resources committee is responsible for the school finances and premises, including staffing and Health and Safety.
 They provide challenge and support to the Headteacher and School Business Manager, scrutinising budgets, financial forecasts, spending and staffing arrangements.
-Mr Craig Markey is Chair of the Resources committee and is also the designated Prevent Governor.
+Mr Mark Wynne is Chair of the Resources committee.

 The Ethos committee is responsible for ensuring the school’s daily actions meet with the expectations of the trust deed as set out at the inception of the school in 1867.
 It is tasked with ensuring that our Christian values remain constant in all that we do and takes responsibility for SIAMS.
-Mrs Bronwen Bracegirdle is the Chair of the Ethos Committee.
+Rev’d Dr Tom Woolford is the Chair of the Ethos Committee.